hostmobility/documentation/docs/product/mx4-t30fr.md

 ---
 ## Abstract

-MX-4 T30 FR is a telematics computer for remote diagnostics and fleet management.
+MX-4 T30 FR is a telematics computer for remote diagnostics and fleet management, very well suited for automotive development.

 ## Feature summary for HM005-1